chiaowenlin075/Chess-game/README.md

 Use Ruby to buid basic Chess game, available for either single player against computer or 2 players.

-Please the following step to play: <br>
+Please follow the following steps to play: <br>
 1. load 'chess.rb' <br>
 2. game = Game.new <br>
 3. Select how many players <br>